johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

         self.connection.close()
 ```

-3) Process_item uses our cursor object along with an INSERT statement and populates the table.
-The .get( ) method is used to avoid key errors.
+3) `process_item` uses our cursor object along with an `INSERT` statement and populates the table.
+The `.get( )` method is used to avoid key errors.
 Changes are committed and the item is returned.

 ```javascript
 def process_item(self, item, spider):